silx-kit/pyFAI/doc/source/usage/cookbook/calib-gui/index.rst

 The windows is divided in 3 vertical tiles containing:
 * On the left side, a list of tasks to be performed: setting-up, masking, peak-picking, ring-fitting and caking.
-* A large central panel is left free to display the image
+* A large central panel to display the image
 * The right side contains a pannel with a set of tools to perform each task and finishes with the "Next" button to switch to the next task.